nicolashahn/nicolashahn.github.io/_posts/2019-06-01-program-in-python-go-rust.md

 ### Go summary

-My initial impression of Go is that because its ability to abstract is fairly limited, it's not as _fun_ a language as Python is.
+My initial impression of Go is that because its ability to abstract is (purposely) limited, it's not as _fun_ a language as Python is.
 Python has more features and thus more ways of doing something, and it can be a lot of fun to find the fastest, most readable, or "cleverest" solution.
 Go actively tries to stop you from being "clever."
 I might even go as far as saying that Go's strength is that it's *not* clever.

 Its minimalism and lack of freedom are constraining as a single developer just trying to materialize an idea.
 However, this weakness becomes its strength when the project scales